yiar/Jazzcode/README.md

-# Jazzcode - A passcode tailored for Musicians
+# Jazzcode - Passcode for Musicians

 Challenge to innovate a user authentication interaction